digital-chemistry-laboratory/libconeangle/README.md

 The `tangent_atoms` array has three elements.
 In the case of cones tangent to only one or two atoms, the rest of the elements are padded with zeros.
 In the case of an unsuccessful calculation, the return code `stat` will be non-zero and an error message is stored in `errmsg`.

-A minimal [FORD](https://github.com/Fortran-FOSS-Programmers/ford) documentation can be built with `ford pages.md`
+A minimal [FORD](https://github.com/Fortran-FOSS-Programmers/ford) documentation can be built from `pages.md`

 ### C API